Oksol79/Data-Analytics-with-SQL-and-BigQuery/README.md

 ### SQL query 3: Daily Revenue & Advertising Cost
 [View a SQL query 3](https://docs.google.com/document/d/1ESbVJ_-_fNmBelrGhRFHCkBbp898t7lkD7CTmGVl3Qo/edit?usp=sharing)

-This SQL query aggregates daily revenue from products sold and daily advertising spend from paid search campaigns, then combines both datasets into a single table ready for analytics.
+This SQL query aggregates daily revenue from product sales and daily advertising spend from paid search campaigns, then combines the datasets into a single table ready for analytics.

 The purpose of this SQL query is to provide a single, daily view of business performance by combining two key metrics:
- - Revenue which is calculated based on product prices associated with fulfilled orders.
+ - Revenue, which is calculated based on product prices associated with fulfilled orders.
  - Advertising spend, which is collected from paid search spend reports.

 This combined dataset is essential for analyzing company performance, calculating ROAS, marketing effectiveness, and tracking profitability trends over time.
-This query was created to demonstrate the work of operators UNION ALL and JOIN.
+This query was created to demonstrate the functionality of the UNION ALL and JOIN operators.

 Revenue query block:
  - Joins the sessions, orders, and products tables.